-Innovation Management: Concepts, Strategies and Methods
+Innovation Management: Concepts, Strategies and Methods 2545100, SS 2023, 2 SWS, Language: German, Open in study portal

 The course 'Innovation Management: Concepts, Strategies and Methods' offers scientific concepts which facilitate the understanding of the different phases of the innovation process and resulting strategies and appropriate methodologies suitable for application.
 The concepts refer to the entire innovation process so that an integrated perspective is made possible.
 This is the basis for the teaching of strategies and methods which fulfil the diverse demands of the complex innovation process.
 The course focuses particularly on the creation of interfaces between departments and between various actors in a company's environment and the organisation of a company's internal procedures.
 In this context a basic understanding of knowledge and communication is taught in addition to the specific characteristics of the respective actors.
 Subsequently methods are shown which are suitable for the profitable and innovation-led implementation of integrated knowledge.